herrkami/isopod/README.md

 # Minimal audio synthesis library for non-FPU architectures

 ## Architecture
-isopoda provides a set of simple and efficient DSP primitives which can be chained, added and multiplied together.
+isopod provides a set of simple and efficient DSP primitives which can be chained, added and multiplied together.
 They are grouped into three categories, oscillators (`osc`), effects (`fx`), and envelopes (`env`).
-The central component in isopoda is the `Synth` structure which implements the `Iterator` trait and connects the signal chain to the audio stream handler.
+The central component in isopod is the `Synth` structure which implements the `Iterator` trait and connects the signal chain to the audio stream handler.
 Depending on the hardware setup it can also implement the `rodio::source::Source` trait.
 The `next()` function in `Synth` returns the next sample and updates the internal